 Susceptible species: All major grass types.
 Especially prevalent in Bentgrasses, ryegrass, blue grasses, and St. Augustine.

-Favorable conditions: High humidity, wet soil that drains poorly, excessive thatch, active between 60°-90°F; very active between 80°-90°F.
+Favorable conditions: High humidity, wet soil that drains poorly, excessive thatch, present between 60°-90°F; even more so between 80°-90°F.